Halogenated Hydrocarbons

 Training and Outreach Services

-Presentations on a variety of topics associated with halogenated hydrocarbons are available to assist employers in training their staff.
-These include: hazard communication; respiratory protection; and personal protective equipment.
+he presentations on hazard communication, respiratory protection and personal protective equipment are available to assist employers in training their staff.
 Each of these presentations should be modified to address site-specific conditions and hazards.
+Other example presentations are available along with pre-recorded webinars

 The education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.